ReedWeiler/SPA420/README.md

 # Data and Methods
 \label{section:data}

 Data is drawn from two separate sources.
 One data set contains personal income level (GDP) by state, the other contains total vaccination rates by state.
+Our combined dataset has 50 observations, representing each of the 50 united states.

 We chose to use a simple linear regression to test the relationship between income per capita and COVID-19 vaccination rates at a state level within the United States.
 In this analysis, the explanatory variable was income level, and the outcome variable was COVID-19 vaccination rates.
 We created a scatter plot to model the relationship between income and vaccination rate by state, displayed below.